From the author:

 PsyBlog also quotes an interesting study on the topic of enforcement and sympathy among executives.
 The results: In terms of productivity, the successes did not rise unrestrictedly parallel to the current performance of a manager.

-A particularly high level of assertiveness is in terms of productivity, so the researchers, so no better than a moderate level; but it is definitely better to be moderately assertive than not at all.
-In terms of sympathy ("social outcomes") it behaved similarly:
+According to the researchers, a particularly high level of assertiveness in terms of productivity is no better than a moderate level; In any case, it was better to be moderately assertive than not at all.
+In terms of sympathy (“social results”), the situation was similar:

 Moderate degree of certainty